Liam Neeson: 1993–2000: Breakthrough and acclaim

+1999–2007: Blockbuster roles

 In 1999, Neeson starred as Jedi Master Qui-Gon Jinn in Star Wars: Episode I – The Phantom Menace.
 Director George Lucas cast Neeson because he considered him a "master actor, who the other actors will look up to, who has got the qualities of strength that the character demands."
 As the first Star Wars film to be released in 16 years, it was surrounded by media anticipation.
-Neeson's connection to Star Wars started in the Crown Bar, Belfast.
-He told Ricki Lake, "I probably wouldn't have taken the role if it wasn't for the advice of Peter King in the Crown during a Lyric reunion."
-Despite mixed reviews from critics and fans, The Phantom Menace was an enormous box-office success and remained the most financially successful Star Wars film (unadjusted for inflation) until Star Wars: The Force Awakens (2015).
+Despite mixed reviews from critics and fans, the film was a box office success.

 Neeson's performance as Qui-Gon received positive reviews and a Saturn Award nomination.
 A stock recording of his voice from The Phantom Menace can be heard during a scene in Star Wars: Episode II – Attack of the Clones (2002).
 Neeson was later reported to be appearing in Star Wars: Episode III – Revenge of the Sith (2005), but ultimately did not.
 In the animated television series Star Wars: The Clone Wars (2008–20), he voiced Qui-Gon in two episodes of the third season and one episode of the sixth season, and he also made a voice cameo as Qui-Gon in Star Wars: The Rise of Skywalker (2019).
 Neeson appeared as Qui-Gon in the final episode of Obi-Wan Kenobi (2022), appearing as a force ghost to Obi-Wan, in an uncredited cameo, marking his first live-action portrayal of Qui-Gon since The Phantom Menace.
 He later voiced Qui-Gon again for an episode of the animated Star Wars: Tales of the Jedi (2022).